jbcodeforce/aws-studies/docs/infra/security.md

 ## [Amazon Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/what-is-amazon-cognito.html)

-Amazon Cognito offers Authentication and Authorization features, it has **User pools** and **Identity pools**.
-Scalable and highly available, managed service.
+Amazon Cognito is a managed service which offers Authentication and Authorization features, it has **User pools** and **Identity pools**.
+It is scalable and highly available.
 Allows user to add user registration, sign in, and define access control.

 * Supports standards based identity providers like OAuth 2.0, SAML, OIDC.
 * **User pools** are user directories that provide sign-up and sign-in options for your app or mobile users.